OpenEnvision/Awesome-World-Modeling/README.md

 | planner / policy | what should the agent do? | actions, plans, control sequences |
 | perception model | what is in the scene now? | labels, detections, depth, segmentation |

-### Three consistency checks

-These checks are useful when deciding whether a paper really belongs here:

-- **Modality consistency**: can it connect language, perception, action, and state coherently?
-- **Spatial consistency**: does it preserve geometry, layout, identity, and 3D structure?
-- **Temporal consistency**: does it model how the world evolves over time, especially under actions or interventions?

 ### A practical boundary

 A paper is strongest as a world-model entry when it does at least two of the following: